deltanet/adapt-toolbox/README.md

 >>**_triggerOption** (string):  Defines the Adapt trigger of the button.
 Options are `"Show Resources"`, `"Show Glossary"`, `"Show Search"`, and `"Custom"`.

 >>**_trigger** (string):  This defines the Adapt trigger if `"Custom"` is used as the **_triggerOption**.

+>**_iconOrder** (number): Defines the order the icon will appear in the toolbox.
+Numbers appear from left to right in ascending order.

 ### Accessibility
 Several elements of **Toolbox** have been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **Toolbox**.
 These labels are not visible elements.
 They are utilized by assistive technology such as screen readers.